silkchain/TurboBlockExplorer/README.md

 ## Preview

-The project with a Ethereum node，so you can execute npm start command preview, see http://localhost:3000/
+This project explore blocks for an Ethereum chainb (now with a Ethereum testnet node running behind a server url hardcoded in src/constants/index.js).
+You can execute npm start command to preview out of the box at http://localhost:3000/

 ```
 npm start